Liz Johnson Artur: Artistic practice

-Photography is a very personal act for Johnson Artur.
-She has a collaborative attitude toward her work and makes close connections with her subjects as a way of respecting the vulnerability they show by letting her into their spaces.
-This process gives a sense of intimacy to her photographs.
-The photographs have an unfinished quality to them.
-Though some photos are posed, the attention Johnson Artur pays to each individual’s sense of self presentation lends an element of authenticity to the work.

 In an interview with The Photographers' Gallery she described this need to represent the personal style and the people she is capturing: "This way I believe photography can show us something very unique and still familiar."

 Ideology

 Johnson Artur is committed to consistently photographing black people globally, and noticing the diverse aesthetics in these communities.
 When asked if she considered her work to be political, she responded: "I take what I do very seriously, but I wouldn't necessarily have called it political unless you asked me that question.
 My work's political in the sense that it's about communicating, about being able to understand people's struggles, to learn how we can live together."
 Johnson Artur's work focuses on themes of self-presentation and issues of representation.
 The photographs are taken in public spaces in an endeavour to capture moments; to connect, see, hear and photograph with authenticity.
-In taking the photo she is establishing their presence.
+In taking the photo, she is establishing their presence.
 These brief encounters are prompted by style, flamboyance and body language of people who catch her attention.